k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 As you saw in the [Course User Story](/academy/Training_Level_1/01_Fabric_Introduction/1_3_course_user_story.md) at the beginning of this training, and as part of the company's marketing initiative, you need to ensure that all 5G/LTE contract lines are in international format.
 This enables new data roaming offers to be sent as text to the owners while they are abroad.

-Let's focus for now on the CustomerLU in the course's project.
+Let's focus for now on the Customer LU in the course's project.

 ##### Question 1: Standardization of the phone number

-To develop the functions pertaining to this course's section, use the CustomerLU data viewer to retrieve the LUI with the following IDs: 1123, 1125 and 1472.
+To develop the functions pertaining to this course's section, use the Customer data viewer to retrieve the LUI with the following IDs: 1123, 1125 and 1472.

     1. How many distinct lines are associated with the LUI in the Contract table?